-Chelsea Women v Manchester City Women
+Reiten helps Chelsea beat Man City

 Post update

+Attempt saved.
+Lauren James (Chelsea Women) left footed shot from outside the box is saved in the bottom left corner.
+Assisted by Sophie Ingle.

 Attempt blocked.
+Caroline Weir (Manchester City Women) left footed shot from the centre of the box is blocked.

-Sophie Ingle (Chelsea Women) right footed shot from outside the box is blocked.
-Assisted by Guro Reiten.
+Attempt blocked.
+Lucy Bronze (Manchester City Women) right footed shot from the centre of the box is blocked.
+Assisted by Ruby Mace.

+Lucy Bronze (Manchester City Women) wins a free kick on the right wing.

 Post update